 Corporate account takeover events are reigniting the debate between banks and their former commercial customers, about everything from fraud liability and the "good faith" standard to commercially reasonable security.

 Two electronic health records pioneers that already have earned federal EHR incentive payments stress that a robust risk management program should be an essential component of any movement from paper to electronic records.

 Some 200 people have reported fraudulent debit and credit transactions hitting their accounts after dining at Margarita's Mexican Restaurant in Texas.
 Investigators believe a third-party vendor may have been hacked.

-The arrest followed an investigation into network intrusions and distributed denial of service attacks against a number of international business and intelligence agencies by what is believed to be the same hacking group.
+The arrest is part of a continuing investigation into network intrusions and distributed denial of service attacks against a number of international business and intelligence agencies by what is believed to be the same hacking group.

 It's the new conventional wisdom: all computer networks will be attacked.

 For Phyllis Schneck, that means organizations must be resilient, keeping computers functioning even when they're under assault.

 There was good news and bad news in the reporting of major health information breaches in the past month.
 The good news: Only four incidents were added to the official federal tally.
 The bad news: One of those incidents affected 400,000 individuals.